What is MEV? Maximal Extractable Value explained

 • Before the holder can cancel the transaction, an MEV bot successfully conducts a buy order.

-This similar trade took place in December 2021.
-A BAYC was sold for $3,000 instead of $300,000, representing a 90% loss.
-The owner had committed a typing error upon listing the NFT.
-Before the owner could cancel the listing, an MEV bot had already bought it. what is MEV This practice raises concerns about fairness, trust, and the integrity of financial transactions within decentralized systems.
-Users can only do so much when paired against an MEV bot.
-Preventing front-running attacks is an ongoing challenge for blockchain developers and security experts.
+A BAYC sold for $3,000 instead of $300,000, representing a 90% loss.
+The owner made a typographical error when listing the NFT.
+Before the owner could cancel the listing, an MEV bot had already bought it.

 Pros and Cons of MEV